ska-sa/spead2/doc/py-recv.rst

    .. py:method:: capacity()

-   Maximum number of heaps that can be help in the ringbuffer (corresponds to the `ring_heaps` argument to the stream constructor).
+   Maximum number of heaps that can be held in the ringbuffer (corresponds to the `ring_heaps` argument to the stream constructor).